k9chen/k9chen.github.io/_pages/readings.md

 * Ishiguro, K., 2021. *Klara and the Sun*.
 Faber and Faber.
 * Jackson, S., 1948. *The Lottery*.
 The New Yorker.
 * Jeong, S., 2019. *The Flowering* Clarkesworld Magazine.
 * Kafka, F., 2009. *The Metamorphosis*.
-Simon & Schuster
+Classix Press.
 * Kafka, F., 1999. *The Trial*.
 Knopf Doubleday Publishing Group.
 * Kawamura, G., 2019. *If Cats Disappeared from the World*.
 Flatiron Books.
 * Keyes, D., 2005. *Flower for Algernon*.
 Mariner Books Classics.